 However, this type of position often comes with high expectations because marketing managers must quickly and effectively show positive results if they want to keep their job.

-This means that it can be a stressful, fast-paced, but rewarding job too!
-The median salary for marketing managers is $102,740 per year (according to BLS).
+This means that it can be a stressful, fast-paced, but rewarding job too.
+The median salary for marketing managers is $135,000 per year.

 Marketing managers are in charge of creating marketing campaigns, planning events, and managing social media accounts.